 The following references provide in-depth information to some very specific things.
 You may want to review them if you are looking for one of these.
 Some references are placed on the web and some other are directly contained in this manual.
-We decided to provide web-links whereever we considered them useful.
+We decided to provide web-links wherever we considered them useful.

 - The MonitorWare Agent Service

 - Support for Mass Rollouts

-- Formats
+- Formats (XML and Database)

 - Version History

 - ICMP Codes

 - Property Replacer

+- Comparsion Sheet of Property Replacer